Amourspirit/ooo_uno_tmpl/README.md

 # OOO UNO TEMPLATE

-Coverts Libre Office Api into Typings and classes.
+Coverts LibreOffice API into Typings and classes.

-This is the template project for [ooouno](https://github.com/Amourspirit/python-ooouno) project.
+This is the template project for [ooouno](https://github.com/Amourspirit/python-ooouno) project and [LibreOffice API Typings](https://github.com/Amourspirit/python-types-unopy).

-This project reads all [Libre Office Api](https://api.libreoffice.org/docs/idl/ref/namespacecom_1_1sun_1_1star.html) and converts into python classes and typings.
+This project reads all [LibreOffice API](https://api.libreoffice.org/docs/idl/ref/namespacecom_1_1sun_1_1star.html) and converts into the API into `json` data.
+Json data is then used to generate `python` classes and typings through the use of templates.

 For help: